metamorph-inc/metamorphosys-web/Readme.md

 ## Utils ##
-- Adding a full directory to the local blob:  While models/objects are stored in the Mongo database, resource files are stored on the server in a 'blob.'
-When importing a project, it is sometimes necessary to upload several files, and using `node add_dir_to_blob.js samples\RollingWheel` is the way to achieve this.
+- Adding a full directory to the local blob:  While models/objects are stored in the Mongo database,their associated resource files are stored on the WebGME server in the 'blob.'
+When importing a project, it is sometimes necessary to upload multiple resource files for each object in the project, and using `node add_dir_to_blob.js samples\RollingWheel` is the way to achieve this.